 A refund anticipation loan (RAL) is a tax refund loan that gives you access to your refund before it is delivered by the IRS.
 These types of loans are usually issued by large tax preparation companies and are required to be paid back when the tax refund actually arrives.

 Similar to a payday loan, RALs come with extremely high interest rates and fees.
-Depending on the company you work with, the interest could range from 40% to 700% APR.

 In order to obtain a refund anticipation loan, you must contact a local lending institution to learn about different rates and options available.
 In some cases, personal and financial history could play a role in being approved for the loan.
+Some institutions may offer you a the loan while claiming there are no hidden costs, fees or interest — but you’ll still want to be careful.
+Sometimes that interest-free loan comes bundled with a debit card that may have costs of its own.

 Is Taking Out an RAL a Good Idea?